nicleong27/Beauty_Reviews/README.md

 ## Recreation

-EDA and initial model comparisons were done python notebooks named 'Sephora-EDA.ipynb' and 'Reviews-Modelling_final.ipynb', respectively.
+EDA and initial model comparisons were done in python notebooks named 'Sephora-EDA.ipynb' and 'Reviews-Modelling_final.ipynb', respectively.
 See the 'LSTM_Model.ipynb' file to see visualizations of the LSTM models.

 To execute the final LSTM model (predicting dry and oily skin types), simply run the python code under the src folder titled, 'LSTM_2classes.py'.
 The model for the 3 classifcation LSTM model can also by found under the src folder titled, 'LSTM_3classes.py'.
 As mentioned earlier, the dataset can be found on the Github link above named 'sephora_review_db.csv.zip'.

 ## Future Work

-* Webscrape more reviews to incorporate, train, and test model
+* Webscrape more reviews to incorporate into, train, and test model
-* Further improve LSTM model prediction dry/oily skin types
+* Further improve LSTM model prediction for dry/oily skin types
 * Improve the LSTM model predicting 3 classifications (skin types: oily, dry, normal)
-* Predict all 4 classifications (sking types: oily, dry, normal, and combination)
+* Predict all 4 classifications (skin types: oily, dry, normal, and combination)